Any links to Amazon are affiliate links.

 Serve others (back to being an example) and teach your children to serve others.
 Service can be done in the family as well as in the community.
 Serving others breeds love.
 If your child is having a hard time loving others or a certain other, add service into life.
 When you serve people, you love them.

 If and when the day comes you find out your child didn’t show love, be quick to correct it.
 Do so with kindness and love.
-Yelling at your child about not loving others just doesn’t quite send the right
+Yelling at your child about not loving others just doesn’t quite send the right message.

 When your child talks about the “weird kid” at school, don’t chuckle along.
 Gently help your child learn to see life through the “weird kid’s” point of view.
 Talk about how the “weird kid” must feel having everyone label him as “weird.”